 The care provided by the Public Health Service Amsterdam STI Outpatient Clinic is complementary to GP care and is based on national guidelines issued by the RIVM (Rijksinstituut voor Volksgezondheid en Milieu) [National Institute for Public Health and the Environment].

-If you can go to your GP, then we recommend that you use this route.
+If you can visit your GP, then we recommend that you do so.

-If you do not have a GP, you can find a GP (huisarts) in your postal code area easily via the Sociale Kaart Amsterdam: www.socialekaart.amsterdam.nl (searchresult for 'huisartsen')
+If you do not have a GP, you can find a GP (huisarts) in your postal code area easily via the Sociale Kaart Amsterdam (= database of health care organizations in Amsterdam): www.socialekaart.amsterdam.nl (searchresult for 'huisartsen')

 Criteria for a consultation at the STI Outpatient Clinic are as follows: